davejacobs/letters-web/app/views/api.md

 ### A (assert) ###

 The `a` method stands apart from most other Letters methods.
 Why?
 Because it does not always return its receiver. `a` is used to craft assertions, and if an assertion fails, it raises an error.
 Two special cases of the `a` method are `e` and `n`, which assert that their receivers are not empty or nil (respectively).

 The `a` method jumps into the context of its receiver, so all assertions can be made without explicitly referring to the object:

+    #!ruby
     [1, 2, 3].a { count == 3 }
     # => [1, 2, 3]